AlexGalays/fluxx/README.md

 import otherStore from './otherStore';

 // The action names (passed in the Action factory) can be anything,
-// they're just here to help during debug (Store.log = true) const increment = Action('increment');
+// they're just here to help during debug (Store.log = true or store.log = true)
+const increment = Action('increment');
 const decrement = Action('decrement');